itxjobe/npccreator/README.md

 * Orders trait list and lists applicable attribute for each
 * Add level up option which selects a random trait, looks at prerequisites, and handles the heavy lifting

-## Docker details for Josh
+## Docker details for Josh (updated 30-SEP-2020)

-This worked locally and then I was able to start the browser from my VS Code instance
+I was able to run this in a docker image and get to it through my Docker dashboard.
+Much simpler as well

-* `docker build -t npccreator:dev .a`
+* `docker build -t ananpccreator .`
-* `docker run -it --rm -v ${PWD}:/app -v /app/node-modules -p 3001:3000 -e CHOKIDAR_USEPOLLING=true npccreator:dev`
+* `docker run -it -p 3000:3000 -d ananpccreator`

 ## What remains